 San Diego, California February 20, 2015 For Immediate Release The Longhairs have become aware of a video, “Stop the Knot – Derick Watts & The Sunday Blues,” released on YouTube Feb 18, 2015.
 The Longhairs aren’t particularly fond of the ‘top knot’ hair style with shaved sides.
 If you’re going long, go long all the way bro.
 Still, a modest head nod for at least growing some of your hair.

-Long hair might not fly in a job interview or with your girlfriend’s parents.
-So where is long hair acceptable?
-Where do the locks fly freely?
-Refreshingly, such havens exist.
-Not only are they longhair friendly, you actually get the benefit of the doubt in these 9 places where your long hair gets you street cred.
+Long hair might not fly in a job interview or with your girlfriend’s parents, but you’ll get respect in these 11 places where long hair gets you street cred.

 Living With a Longhair: The Mess, The Stress, The Awesome-NessView Post